 Please read Competition Rules prior to completing the Entry Form.
-For the details about the 2018 competition see the page “Competition Details”.
+For details about the 2019 competition see the page “Competition Details”.

 All rules are subject to change at any time as decided by the QMHE Executive Committee.